Iflaq-Wikipedia/Kashmiri-Keyboard/README.md

 The Koshur keyboard is designed for Windows operating systems.
 Ensure that your system meets the requirements for seamless installation and usage.

+## Issues
+The name of the keyboard is not shown properly when installed.

 ## Support and Feedback

 If you encounter any issues or have suggestions for improvement, feel free to reach out.
 Your feedback is valuable and helps enhance the keyboard for a better user experience.